revo2wheels/intervalsicugptcoach-public/docs/README.md

 Historical material should not override the current architecture described in the root README, this documentation index, or the current engine source.

-Before moving or deleting documentation or integration resources, confirm that they are not referenced by an active runtime or external integration.

 ## Public product documentation

 - Product: https://www.montis.icu/